crystal-crash/jokecoin/doc/keepass.md

 ### A note about security

 Every connection to KeePassHTTP server is done via plain HTTP and even though protocol uses some internal encryption it should not be considered to be a highly secure one.
 This protocol has certain flaw which allow an attacker to decrypt your passwords when they manage to intercept communication between a KeePassHTTP server over a network connection (see [here](https://github.com/pfn/keepasshttp/issues/258) and [here](https://github.com/keepassxreboot/keepassxc/issues/147)).
-Dash Core therefore strictly limits communication between itself and KeePassHttp to your local computer.
+Jokecoin Core therefore strictly limits communication between itself and KeePassHttp to your local computer.
 As long as your computer is not compromised, your wallet passphrase is as safe as if you would enter it directly.

 ### What's new

-The following new options are available for dashd and dash-qt:
+The following new options are available for dashd and jokecoin-qt:
  - _-keepass_ Use KeePass 2 integration using KeePassHttp plugin (default: 0)
  - _-keepassport=_ Connect to KeePassHttp on port (default: 19455)
  - _-keepasskey=_ KeePassHttp key for AES encrypted communication with KeePass